Showing posts with label life. Show all posts

 Biodiversity is the variety of life.
 It can be defined at different levels, from diversity within a species to that in a particular forest to that of the entire Earth.
 The higher the biodiversity for a given area, the healthier the species or ecosystem because it is more resilient to disease or disturbance, such as fire or flood.

 Humans need healthy ecosystems for many reasons.
-We are healthier with a diversity of organisms for food and medicine.
-Functioning ecosystems provide important services such as water filtration, oxygen production, and nursery habitat.
+We are more nutritious with a diversity of organisms for food and medicine.
+Functioning ecosystems provide essential services such as water filtration, oxygen production, and nursery habitat.

 Invasive species threaten biodiversity either by directly killing native species or by taking resources from them so they die or stop breeding.